medcomdk/dk-medcom-carecommunication/docs/assets/documents/Intro-Technical-Spec-ENG.md

 </figure>
 <br><br>

-## 3 Examples of a CareCommunication Message
+## 3 Examples of a CareCommunication

 <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> is a simplified example of a new message, where <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a> is a simplifies example of a CareCommunication message which includes an attachment, recipient and sender as well as a reference to an encounter, and finally is <a href="#Fig4" rel="noopener noreferrer"> Figure 4 </a> a simplified example of a reply to the new message.